 The applicable factor is the published annual adjustment factor in effect 60 days before the HAP Contract anniversary.
-In making the annual adjustment, the pre-adjustment rent to owner does not include any previously approved special adjustments.
-The rent to owner may be adjusted up or down, in accordance with 24 CFR 983.301.
+In making the annual adjustment, the pre-adjustment rent

 S. SPECIAL ADJUSTMENT OF THE RENT TO OWNER [24 CFR 983.301]

 At HUD's sole discretion, HUD may approve a special adjustment of the rent to owner.
 The Burbank Housing Authority may only make a special adjustment of the rent to owner if the adjustment has been approved by HUD.